ares-hackathon/icarus/README.md

 ## Installation

+There are several ways you can run ICARUS.
+The easiest is using Docker, as explained below.
+However, you can use any of the methods below.

 ### Pipenv Installation

 To get started, you need to set up your Python environment by following these steps: